ttlew/conversation/test-deploy.md

 You can use the test deployment tool to integrate your {{site.data.keyword.conversationshort}} workspace into a Slack team as a bot user.
 Use this method if you want to quickly test using a Slack bot as the user interface for your workspace.

 The test deployment tool uses the {{site.data.keyword.openwhisk}} service to deploy a prebuilt Slack application to your team as a bot user.
-This application handles communication with your Conversation workspaces.
+This application handles communication with your {{site.data.keyword.conversationshort}} workspaces.

 ![Test deployment overview diagram](images/testdeploy_diagram.png)